TopCli/Spinner/README.md

 <br>
 Start all functions with spinners passed in array.

-> Accept `async` and normal functions
-> If you use normal function, it must return a `Promise`
+> ⚠️ Only accept functions that return a Promise.

-Options params :
+Options is described by the following TypeScript interface:
 ```ts
 declare namespace Spinner {
     interface startOpt {